 2. Discover Deadvlei

 Deadvlei is a clan pan featured by dark, dead camel thorn trees contrasted against the white pan floor.
-It had historical significance as the Tsauchab River flooded and allowed camel thorn trees to grow.
-Approximately it is around 900 year old trees which have not decomposed due to dry weather.
+It had historical significance as the Tsauchab River flooded constantly allowed camel thorn trees to grow.
+Approximately around 900 year old trees which have not decomposed due to dry weather.
 Interestingly, Deadvlei trees create a hauntingly beautiful scene that contrasts starkly with the surrounding red dunes.

 3. Climb Dune 45